PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 5/Lab 5/Lab5.md

    ```

 ### Troubleshooting
-- If the string does not appear on the client screen, look for the two characters appended to the echo string.
-You may use `strstr()` to locate these characters and exit the `recv()` while loop appropriately.
+- If the string didn’t appear on the client screen, I checked for the two characters appended to the echo string.
+I used `strstr()` to locate these characters and exited the `recv()` while loop appropriately.
-- Ensure both the server and client are running in the correct environment (correct VMs).
+- I ensured both the server and client were running in the correct environment (correct VMs).
-- Check firewall settings to ensure that the specified port is open.
+- I checked firewall settings to ensure that the specified port was open.
-- Verify the server IP and port number are correctly entered when running the client.
+- I verified the server IP and port number were correctly entered when running the client.